Blockchain: A Graph Primer: Building Blocks of Blockchain

 We specifically want to emphasize two aspects of transactions.

-First, in transactions, senders do not specifically indicate a transaction fee; the difference between total inputs and total outputs is considered to be the transaction fee.
-The fee is sent to the address of the \text{miner} who confirms the transaction.
-Bitcoin transactions can be without fees (i.e., output amount is equal to the input amount), but as we will show in Section \ref{sec:miners} these fees increase the chance of a transaction to be confirmed in the Bitcoin blockchain.
-Fees also prevent flooding the network with spam transactions.
-In Figure \ref{fig:trans1} only transaction 3 pays a fee.
-This is shown with an edge to the address $a_{10}$.
+In Bitcoin, transaction fees are only implicitly specified by setting inputs and outputs.
+The difference between the total inputs and outputs is the transaction fee.
+While it is possible for a transaction to have no fee (i.e., the output amount is equal to the input amount), paying a fee can increase the likelihood that the transaction will be mined on the blockchain.
+Fees also help to prevent spam transactions on the network.
+In Figure~\ref{fig:transactions}, only transaction $t_3$ includes a fee, which we show as a dashed edge to the miner's address $a_{10}$.

-Second, an address can receive transfers from multiple transactions, and the outputs of these transactions can be spent separately.
-However, the community practice is to spend all inputs in a single transaction.
-For example, in Figure \ref{fig:trans2}, $a_{13}$ receives transfers from transactions 5 and 6. $a_{13}$ then spends two Satoshis in transactions 7 and 8.
-This is possible because each Satoshi was received in a different transaction.
+Second, an address can receive transfers from multiple transactions and spend the outputs of these transactions separately.
+For example, in Figure \ref{fig:trans2}, $a_{13}$ receives transfers from transactions $t_5$ and $t_6$. $a_{13}$ then spends two outputs (with $1+1$ coins in them) in transactions $t_7$ and $t_8$.
+This is possible because $a_{13}$ had received multiple outputs.
 Now consider $a_5$ in Figure \ref{fig:trans1}.
-It also receives two Satoshis from transaction 4, but it has to spend both of them at transaction 3.
-If it only sends 1 Satoshi, the other Satoshi will be taken as the transaction fee, and any unspent amount will be lost.
-In practice, when a user has to spend a fraction of the received amount, it sends the remaining balance back to its address, or better, creates a new address and sends it there.
+It also receives coins from transaction $t_4$, but it has to spend both coins at transaction $t_3$ because the two coins arrived in a single output.
+If $a_5$ only sends one coin, the miner will take the other as the transaction fee.
+That is, $a_{5}$ will lose any unspent amount.
+In practice, when a user has to spend a fraction of the received amount, it sends the remaining balance back to its address, or better, creates a new address, and sends it there.
+The new address is called a change address.
+This practice implies that the Bitcoin address of a user changes with each transaction.

-Manually creating transactions can be too tedious for ordinary users (See righto.com\footnote{\url{http://www.righto.com/2014/02/bitcoins-hard-way-using-raw-bitcoin.html}} for details.).
-Companies have created web sites, called \textbf{online wallets}, that allow users to send, receive and exchange bitcoins without dealing with transaction details.
+Manually creating transactions can be too tedious for ordinary users (See righto.com\footnote{\url{http://www.righto.com/2014/02/bitcoins-hard-way-using-raw-bitcoin.html}} for details).
+Online wallets are services provided by companies that allow users to easily send, receive, and exchange Bitcoin without having to deal with the technical details of transactions.
+However, these online wallets can be risky because they may leak the private keys of a user's account to malicious individuals, who can then steal their coins.
+Additionally, online wallets are subject to fraud, and users may not have the same level of control over their funds as they would if they managed their own wallet. \textquote{Not Your Keys, Not Your Crypto} is a common saying in the community.